Draw in Soccer: Laws of the Game

 What happens if a soccer game ends in a draw?

-If there is a draw, or a tie, during a soccer game, then depending on the type of match being played different things can happen.
-During a league game both teams will end the match with one point, but during knockout competitions, such as the semi finals or knockout stages of a tournament like the World Cup or Champions League, the game will go into extra time or overtime rules.
+If there is a draw or tie during a soccer game, depending on the type of match being played, different things can happen.
+During a league game,, both teams will end the match with one point, but in knockout competitions, such as the semi-finals or knockout stages of a tournament like the World Cup or Champions League, the game will go into extra time or overtime.

-If both teams fail to win the match after extra time, the game goes into a penalty shootout.
-A penalty shootout consists of five penalty kicks per team and the team to score the most wins.
+If both teams fail to win after extra time, the game goes to a penalty shootout.
+A penalty shootout consists of five penalty kicks per team, and the team to score the most wins.

-If both teams are still tied after the five penalty kicks, the penalty shootout goes into sudden death and the first team to miss loses.
+If both teams are still tied after five penalty kicks, the shootout goes to sudden death, and the first team to miss loses.

 What is the golden goal rule?

-The golden goal rule is a rule that is no longer active but basically by playing with the golden goal rule, the team to score first during extra time, if both teams were tied after regulation time, wins the match.
+The golden goal rule is no longer active, but it basically works like this: if both teams are tied after regulation time, the team that scores first in extra time wins the match.
 There was also a silver goals rule, but that is also not active today.

 How many points do you need to win a league title?

-The amount of points needed to win a league title varies between teams.
-In the Premier League Manchester City have won the league with over 100 points during the 2017-2018 season while other clubs such as Leicester City won the league with 81 points in 2015-2016 and Chelsea FC won the league the following season with 93 points in 2016-2017.
+The number of points needed to win a league title varies from team to team.
+In the Premier League, Manchester City have won the league with over 100 points during the 2017-2018 season, while other clubs, such as Leicester City, won the league with 81 points in 2015-2016, and Chelsea FC won the league the following season with 93 points in 2016-2017.

 How can I learn more about the game?